Adults Dressed as Children

 - Appears in an episode of How I Met Your Mother when Lily and Robin attempt to infiltrate a high school prom in order to see a band perform.
 Despite Barney's advice on how to pass as "today's kids" (i.e. dress as sluttily as possible), they don't fool anyone.

-- In Only Fools And Horses, Rodney Trotter has to pretend to be 14 years old to enjoy a Spanish holiday in "The Unlucky Winner Is...".
+- In Only Fools and Horses, Rodney Trotter has to pretend to be 14 years old to enjoy a Spanish holiday in "The Unlucky Winner Is...".

 - 21 Jump Street, an 80's police drama, was about a group of young-looking narcotics officers assigned undercover in high school, led by none other than Johnny Depp.
 It was a vehicle for and one of the earliest examples of Dawson Casting.
+The Movie Lampshades the ridiculousness of the premise.

 - In one episode of Friends Joey attempts to get an acting job playing a 19-year-old.
 He wears his underpants pulled high up over his jeans and a backwards cap, and tells Chandler, "Sup with the whack PlayStation SUP".
 Unsurprisingly, he does not fool anyone.